FlorianSchwarzl/SUS-Bot/README.md

 - `invite` - Creates an Invite Link for the Server
 - `inviteBot` - Shows the Invite Link for the Bot
 - `info` - Shows some Information about the Bot
+- `uptime` - Shows the uptime of the bot

 ### Moderation